korede4/Data-Encryption-on-Kali-Linux-Asymmetric-Encryption-using-RSA-key-pair-/README.md

 # Data-Encryption-on-Kali-Linux-Asymmetric-Encryption-using-RSA-key-pair
 ## Hands on Encryption and Decryption on Kali Linux using open SSL to explore data confidentiality and cryptography

-Lets make a proper defination and comprehension on Asymmetric Encryption.
+Lets make a proper definition and comprehension on Asymmetric Encryption.
 Asymmetric Encryption (also called public key cryptography) is a method of encryption that uses two seperate keys:
 * Public key-used to encrypt data, it can be shared freely with anyone
-* Private key-used to decrypt data it must be kept secret The key principle is that anything encrypted with the public key can only be decrypted with the corresponding private key and vice versa
+* Private key-used to decrypt data, it must be kept secret The key principle is that anything encrypted with the public key can only be decrypted with the corresponding private key and vice versa

   ## Starting by creating a file, creating a text file that would serve as the message to protect